jieying0805/Sales-Performance-Analysis/README.md

 ### Project Overview
-This data analysis project aims to provide insights into the sales performance of an bakery company for 2022.
+This data analysis project aims to provide insights into the sales performance of a bakery company for 2022.
 By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as: